 If you are unable to manage your books accurately in-house, hiring a professional bookkeeping firm is a great way to ensure your books are up-to-date and reliable.
 They can also help you prepare cash flow projections and other financial reports that investors might want to see.

 Prepare Realistic Financial Projections

-“Realistic” being the key word here.
-While you’ll want to impress investors with your ability for growth, your projections should be realistic for what your company is capable of.
-You’ll want to include a clear idea of the valuation of the business, the equity available for the investor and a potential exit strategy for the investor.
+While you’ll want to impress investors with your ability for growth, your projections should reflect a realistic picture of your company’s capabilities.
+You’ll also want to include a clear idea of the valuation of the business, the equity available and a potential exit strategy.

 Be Ready For Questions

-Consider your audience and who you are trying to sell your idea to.
-Are you pitching to an angel investor?
-A venture capitalist firm?
-A bank?
-You’ll want to tailor your pitch each time.
+When you’re preparing your pitch, think about your audience and who you are trying to sell your idea to.
+Are you pitching to an angel investor, a venture capitalist firm, or a bank?
+Your pitches should always be tailored to the audience.

 During your pitch, you should also be prepared to answer questions regarding the use of funds, your current financials and your exit goal.
 Answering these forward-thinking questions will reflect your confidence in the business as well as your ability to plan for the business.